rooren/simple_os/README.md

-# simple_os
+# Simple_os
-writing my first OS using assembly and C
+Writing my first OS using assembly and C